Salt Lake Temple: Uses

 The temple is considered the house of God and is reserved for special ceremonies for practicing Latter-Day Saints.
 The main ordinance rooms are used during the endowment ceremony—namely the creation, garden, telestial, terrestrial, and celestial rooms in that order of use.
 A washing and anointing ceremony is also administered, and until 1921, the rooms were also used for healing rituals of washing and anointing for the sick or pregnant and were administered by women and men.
 The temple also serves as a place for marriage sealing ceremonies for live and deceased persons.
 Additional uses include functioning as a location for baptisms for the dead, baptisms for health (until being discontinued in 1921), and, briefly, for re-baptism for the renewal of covenants.
 Other rituals performed in the temple include the second anointing ordinance for live and deceased persons, and meeting rooms for church leaders.

 Temple construction and dedication

 The temple's location was first marked by Brigham Young, the church's second president, on July 28, 1847, just four days after he arrived in the Salt Lake Valley.
+He marked a location between two forks of City Creek saying "Here will be the Temple of our God".
 In 1901, church apostle Anthon H. Lund recorded in his journal that "it is said" that Oliver Cowdery's divining rod was used to locate the temple site.
 The temple site was dedicated on February 14, 1853, by Heber C. Kimball.
-Groundbreaking ceremonies were presided over by Young, who laid the cornerstone on April 6 of that year.
+The groundbreaking ceremony was presided over by Young, who laid the cornerstone on April 6, 1853, the twenty-third anniversary of the church being organized.
 The architect was Truman O. Angell, and the temple features both Gothic and Romanesque elements.

+An annex, designed by Joseph Don Carlos Young, is built 100 feet north of the temple.
+The construction of the annex started in 1892, and it was opened in 1893, at the same time as the temple itself.
+This building included a large entrance area and an assembly hall.
+In August of 1962, the main temple was closed.
+A new annex was opened at the north end of the temple square in March of 1966, which largely expanded the temple's capacity with a 400 seat chapel, underground dressing rooms, 4,000 lockers and large waiting rooms for marriage ceremonies.
+Both the annex and the addition were built using the same granite from the original quarry and designed to match the temple's architecture.